Ada von Maltzahn

-Baroness Ada von Maltzahn (May 14, 1854, Cznarków – May 10, 1922, Świnoujście) was a popular nineteenth century German novelist who primarily published as Ada von Gersdorff.
+Baroness Ada von Maltzahn (May 14, 1854 – May 10, 1922) was a popular nineteenth century German novelist who primarily published as Ada von Gersdorff.

 Biography

 She was born Ada von Knobloch in 1854, the daughter of a local district administrator in modern-day Poland, but was then the province of Posen in West Prussia.

 She married Prussian Army captain Gero von Gersdorff, but the marriage dissolved quickly, they divorced, and she returned to her parents' house in East Prussia with their son.
 In 1878, her father acquired an entailed estate in Sudnicken; he later became the Baron von Hausen-Aubier, but was more well-known as von Knobloch.

 She spent the next part of her life traveling widely in Germany and internationally.
 While in Berlin, she took part in the court festivities of the last days of Kaiser Wilhelm I. She then moved to a smaller estate of her father's at Krumteich near Trömpau in East Prussia.

 She married Baron Ludolf Hellmuth von Maltzahn in Berlin on May 19, 1894.
 Her second husband died in 1904.
 She continued to live in Berlin for many years.